Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The vast majority of insurance litigation relates to third-party motor liability disputes, where the object of the litigation is usually the extent of liability of the parties involved in an accident and the quantum of the damages.

-Commercial disputes regarding fire and other cover are much less frequent and usually have a much larger monetary value.
-Finally, health insurance claims also form a part of insurance litigation in Greece.
+Commercial disputes regarding fire and other cover are much less frequent and usually have a larger monetary value.
+Health insurance claims also form a part of insurance litigation in Greece.
+Finally, there are consumer law cases regarding the validity of policy terms.

 What is the typical timeframe for insurance litigation?

-The Code of Civil Procedure was drastically amended in 2015 with the aim of speeding up the civil litigation process.
+The Code of Civil Procedure was drastically amended, with effect from 2016, with the aim of speeding up the civil litigation process.
 Although the results of this reform have not yet been seen, on average it should take one to two years to obtain a decision from the first-instance court.

 What regime governs the arbitrability of insurance disputes?

-Insurance-related disputes may be subjected to arbitration in accordance with the generally applicable provisions of the Code of Civil Procedure.
+Insurance-related disputes may be subjected to arbitration in accordance with the generally applicable provisions of the Code of Civil Procedure, whereby policies must contain a solid arbitration clause.

 Article 164 of Law 4364/2016 applies in disputes that may arise between a legal expenses insurer and the insured, in accordance with Article 203 of the EU Solvency II Directive (2009/138/EC).
 However, such arbitrations are also subject to the Code of Civil Procedure.